-Council may use its discretion to evaluate applications for a discretionary use by assessing its impact on the surrounding area, infrastructure, utility and Road capacity, public safety, and other considerations that Council considers material, to interpret use classifications, and to impose conditions on a permit or an approval in principle.
-Council may also exercise its discretion to refuse a development when, in its opinion, the development may have undesirable impacts on adjacent properties, the surrounding area or municipal infrastructure and services.
+Council may use its discretion to evaluate applications for a discretionary use by assessing its impact on the surrounding area, infrastructure, utility and street capacity, public safety, and other considerations that Council considers material, to interpret use classifications, and to impose conditions on a permit or an approval in principle.
+Council may also exercise its discretion to refuse a development when, in its opinion, the development may have undesirable impacts on adjacent properties or the surrounding area.
 Council may refuse a development, where in its opinion, municipal services and infrastructure are inadequate or it is uneconomical to provide and maintain these services.